revanth-karra/servicenow-discovery/README.md

 # Classification Phase

-If the discovery detects the any response on the devices on a specific IP Address, It sends additional probes to find out more like
+If the discovery detects the any response on the devices on a specific IP Address, It sends additional probes to find out more like type of the device and OS on the device.

+Example: Discovery sends WMI probe to a windows machine to detect Windows 2012 Operating system